- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
 Analysis of Solar Active Regions and Activity from 05/2100Z to 06/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 2 numbered sunspot regions on the disk.
+There is currently 1 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (07 Aug, 08 Aug, 09 Aug).

 IIA.
 Geophysical Activity Summary 05/2100Z to 06/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
-Solar wind speed reached a peak of 732 km/s at 05/2150Z.
-Total IMF reached 6 nT at 06/0251Z.
-The maximum southward component of Bz reached -5 nT at 06/0804Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 16205 pfu.
+Solar wind speed reached a peak of 788 km/s at 05/2108Z.
+Total IMF reached 6 nT at 06/0547Z.
+The maximum southward component of Bz reached -5 nT at 06/0829Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 8649 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (07 Aug, 09 Aug) and quiet to minor storm levels on day two (08 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (07 Aug), quiet to active levels on day two (08 Aug) and quiet levels on day three (09 Aug).

 III.
 Event probabilities 07 Aug-09 Aug